The path to remarkable is paved

 Ethan Jamnik joined Crosspoint in 2021 and is a Vice President in the Boston office.
 Prior to joining Crosspoint, he was an Analyst at Elliott Management, where he invested in companies across industries.
 Previously, Ethan was an Associate at Bain Capital Private Equity.
 He graduated summa cum laude with an AB in Public Policy from Princeton University.

 Over the last 25 years, Samir Kapuria has led Enterprise Software, Consumer Software and Managed Services businesses with a focus on strategy, growth execution and fueling innovation.
 Prior to joining Crosspoint in 2021, Samir was President of NortonLifelock from 2019 to 2020, championing the company’s evolution into a pure-play public Consumer company following the divesture of the Symantec enterprise business.
 Before NortonLifelock, Mr. Kapuria was General Manager of several of Symantec Corporation’s businesses from 2014 to 2019 where he led global organizations encompassing sales, operations, engineering, product management, marketing and support.
 Mr. Kapuria joined Symantec in 2004 through the acquisition of @stake, a leading cyber security consulting firm and began his Cyber journey in 1995 with BBN in Cambridge, MA.
-Mr. Kapuria holds a bachelor's degree in finance from the University of Massachusetts and attended Harvard Business School in Boston, MA, with a focus on Entrepreneurship.
+Mr. Kapuria holds a bachelor's degree in finance from the University of Massachusetts.

 Ian Loring joined Crosspoint Capital as a Managing Partner in November 2020.
 Loring was a Managing Director at Bain Capital Private Equity from 2000 until 2020, and co-led Technology investing activity for Bain Capital’s North American Private Equity business from 2010 to 2020.
 Loring was promoted to Global Head of Technology investing for Bain Capital Private Equity business in 2019.
 Loring was also Co-Head of Bain’s Capital’s San Francisco office from 1999 to 2003.